What is SamCart?

-The pop up will activate, and you can now create a coupon for this product.
+The pop-up will activate, and you can now create a coupon for this product.
 You can enter a code, duration, description, type, amount, and apply it to one or multiple products.
-When you’re finished hit create coupon.
+When you’re finished hit create a coupon.

 Lastly, you can add a test to see if one way of setting up a product is better than another.
 This will give you a clear idea of what people like to click on and are engaged by.
 Click on the new test variation button.

 The pop-up will activate, and you will be able to name the test.
 Select the save button to continue.